Child Protection Statement

 We recognise that because of the contact with children accessing ES programmes, ES staff are well placed to observe the outward signs of abuse.
 ES will therefore:

-Evolution Sports accepts and adheres to The Football Association (FA) Safeguarding Policy.
+ES accepts and adheres to The Football Association (FA) Safeguarding Policy.

 ES recognises that the Local Authority Children’s Services Department, the NSPCC and the Police have a statutory duty to protect children and young persons at risk.
 ES accepts that it must work in partnership with these agencies when a safeguarding issue arises.